cloudmesh-community/fa18-516-21/chapter/graphql.md

 ### Interfaces
 Similar to any programming language, graphql type system also supports interfaces.
 When a type implements interface, it needs to have all the fields defined in that interface.

-As we can see in the below example, Vehicle is an interface which declares Id, Name and Wheels fields.
+As we can see in the following example, Vehicle is an interface which declares Id, Name and Wheels fields.
 This means that Motorcycle and Car which implement Vehicle, must have these fields.
 They may or may not have their own additional fields like Make in case of Motorcycle and Fuel in case of Car.

 ```graphql
 interface Vehicle {